NLnetLabs/rpki-doc/source/krill/before-you-start.rst

 ..
 Note:: This scenario illustrated here also applies if you use an RPKI
           publication server offered by a third party, such as a cloud provider.

-At this time, only Asia Pacific RIR APNIC and Brazilian NIR NIC.br offer a publication server for their members.
-Several other RIRs have this functionality on their roadmap.
+At this time, only Brazilian NIR NIC.br offer a publication server for their members.
+Several RIRs have this functionality on their roadmap.
 This means that in most cases, you will have to publish yourself.

 Publishing Yourself
 -------------------